GoogleChrome/web.dev/src/site/content/en/blog/vr-comes-to-the-web/index.md

   this launch is the foundation for both augmented and virtual reality.
 This article is the first in a series, exploring basic concepts and describing how to enter an XR session.
-Other browsers will soon be supporting the WebXR Device API, including Firefox Reality, Oculus Browser, Edge and Magic Leap'sgit diff Helio browser, among others.
+Other browsers will soon be supporting the WebXR Device API, including Firefox Reality, Oculus Browser, Edge and Magic Leap's Helio browser, among others.
 tags:
   - blog